Mtatsminda Pantheon: Origins and Soviet Period

 Under Soviet rule, the Didube Pantheon was nearly abolished in the 1930s.
 There was an order issued in 1934 to remove unknown or unimportant tombs from Mtatsminda and to transfer some distinguished people, including Nikoloz Baratashvili and Vazha-Pshavela from Didube to Mtatsminda; this order marked the fall of Didube's status and the rise of Mtatsminda's.
 In 1937, the pantheon's administration adopted regulations indicating that the decision-making council should consist mainly of government official, party members, and Georgian scholars.
 Because of the totalitarian system, it was easy to create the impression that the Mtatsminda Pantheon was the most desirable place of rest for Georgians, an impression which still persisted in 2014.

-New pantheon
+Because of the presence of Bolshevik activists, Konstantine Gamsakhurdia apparently refused to be buried in the Pantheon.
+In 1987, explosives were placed on the grave of a Bolshevik widely believed to be involved in the assassination of Ilia Chavchavadze, who is also buried in the Pantheon.
+Illustrating the contested character of the Mtatsminda Pantheon, Gamsakhurdia had earlier written that "Judas and Christ are mentioned together in every epoch, but nowhere before has it happened that Judas was buried next to Christ.
+This could only happen in our Georgian Mtatsminda cemetery."

+Pantheon After Georgia's Independence in 1991

+During the Saakashvili period (2004-2012), several changes were made, including the transfer of Zviad Gamsakhurdia's remains from the North Caucasus to the Mtatsminda Pantheon, as well as erecting a gravestone to some of the writers who were killed during the 1937 purges.

 In 2009, Tbilisi City Hall announced that the old Mtatsminda Pantheon had no more space and that there were ongoing consultations about a new one with the Patriarch of Georgia.
 In October 2009, the vice-mayor of Tbilisi declared, "a new place has to be selected, where a church can be erected and public funerals can be held.
 It is important to build the new pantheon at an especially good location, accessible for society and approved by society".
 However, since the official closure of the old site, there have been exceptions: Mukhran Machavariani was buried there in 2010 and Chabua Amirejibi was buried there in 2013 (the latter of which caused controversy).

+In 2021, the remains of Giorgi Kvinitadze, a commanding general of Georgia's First Republic, were reinterred on the Mtatsminda Pantheon, after being returned from France.

 As of 2014, there are three Pantheons in Tbilisi under city hall supervision, which are Mtatsminda Pantheon, Didube Pantheon, and Khojivank Pantheon (the last of which is Armenian).